 - It helps in weight loss by regulating the hunger which in return reduces the intake of carbs and fats.

-- Protein helps in controlling the blood sugar levels in the body.
+- Protein intake helps in controlling the blood sugar levels in the body.

 - It helps in preventing the heart related diseases.